Come On Baby (Saigon song)

-"Come on Baby" is the first official single from Saigon's début album The Greatest Story Never Told.
+"Come on Baby" is a song by rapper Saigon, released on July 14, 2007 as the first single from his debut album The Greatest Story Never Told.
 The song features Swizz Beatz on the hook and was produced by Just Blaze.
-The album version featuring a verse by Jay-Z from the remix version.
-The song samples The J. Geils Band's "Southside Shuffle".
-The song was released as a single on July 14, 2007.
-The video made its debut on 106 & Park on November 8, 2007.
+The album version features a verse by Jay-Z. The song samples the J. Geils Band's "Southside Shuffle".
+The music video for the song made its debut on 106 & Park on November 8, 2007.